tommybaw/Python-API-Guide/README.md

 **Task:**

-1. Write a script which requests [indegoBike](https://www.rideindego.com/stations/json/) data and post it to the RJMetrics API.
- * The data contains several nests.
-We are only looking to import data contained in **properties**.
+* **Part One:** Write a script which requests [indegoBike](https://www.rideindego.com/stations/json/) data and post it to the RJMetrics API. *The data contains several nests.
+We are only looking to import data contained in **properties**.*
-2. Import the data into RJMetrics as a new table
+* **Part Two:** Import the data into RJMetrics as a new table
-3. Amend the script to add the current timestamp to each record. e.g., "time": "2017-02-24 00:00:00"
+* **Part Three:** Amend the script to add the current timestamp to each record. e.g., "time": "2017-02-24 00:00:00"

 This will take you more time than previous assignments